a young couple walking along the shoreline in Victoria, BC

 Now that you’re back on dry land, you’re probably feeling a little peckish.
 You’ve just watched the sunset over the harbour and it’s time to grab some dinner.
 There’s no better spot for a casual dinner than Spinnaker’s Gastro Brewpub.
 Partnered with 35 local farmers, who supply year-round fresh foods, Spinnaker’s is always cooking up something delicious.
 As Canada’s oldest brewpub, Spinnaker’s are pioneers in the craft beer scene who have developed some of Victoria’s favourite beers.
 The beautiful backdrop of Victoria’s downtown compliments their unparalleled food and beverage service.

-Insider Tip: The Nut Brown Ale is a Victoria Classic, with flavours as rich as our local culture.
+Local tip: The Nut Brown Ale is a Victoria Classic, with flavours as rich as our local culture.

 Day 3: